marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/docs/python-environment-overview.md

 In this course we'll use `conda` to manage our python environments:
 - conda environments (e.g., neu365 as in the [setup instructions](setup-your-python-environment.md))

 There are other python environment managers out there such as [venv](https://python.land/virtual-environments/virtualenv), but `conda` can manage more than just python packages (e.g., python itself), and thus is a good all-purpose option.
+[Blog on python package/environment tools with nice Venn diagrams.](https://alpopkes.com/posts/python/packaging_tools/)